ramit21/gen-ai/AWS Bedrock/4. Chatbot_with_RAG/README.md

 # Chatbot with RAG

-Enrich chatbot with external PDF.
-Read the PDF, chunk it into segments, create embeddings and store them in FAISS vector store.
+Enrich chatbot with PDF as external data source.
+Read the PDF, chunk it into segments, create embeddings (using Amazon Title FM) and store them in FAISS vector store.

-Enrich user's prompt with knowledge store in FAISS, and then feed it to LLM model using LangChain, and return the respinse to Streamlit based UI.
+Enrich user's prompt with knowledge store in FAISS, and then feed it to LLM model (Llama3) using LangChain, and return the response to Streamlit based UI.

 ## Installations
 In addition to setups done in lab 3, install below as well: